-The HT82M9AE/HT82M9AA have two 8×8 bidirectional FIFO for the three endpoints (control and Interrupt).
-User can easily read/write the FIFO data by accessing the corresponding FIFO pointer register (FIFO0, FIFO1, FIFO2).
+The devices have two 8×8 bidirectional FIFO for the two endpoints (control and Interrupt).
+User can easily read/write the FIFO data by accessing the corresponding FIFO pointer register (FIFO0, FIFO1).
 The following are two examples for reading and writing the FIFO data:

-HT82M9AE/HT82M9AA FIFO is read by packet.
+The FIFO is read by packet.
 To read from FIFO, the following should be followed: